rosenfeld/manga-downloadr-test-performance-mode/README.md

 ## Contributions

 Feel free to point out other improvements you think could be made with a significant impact.
-I'm already aware that replacing the thread-based approach by a fork-based one might improve performance on MRI (I've been always frustrated by the sad state of real threading in MRI), so if you want to give it a try and create other more sophisticated processors that would run the Nokogiri HTML parse in a child fork (or a pool of forked children) and send the results back to the parent using IO pipes, go ahead and send me a PR.

-There's also a potential to save up to half a second by using a ConditionVariable and abstract methods like `inc_tasks` and `dec_tasks` which could signal the variable.
+There's a potential to save up to half a second by using a ConditionVariable and abstract methods like `inc_tasks` and `dec_tasks` which could signal the variable.

 Also, if you'd like to write an optimized version of this test mode in Elixir, it would be great